-3. Pick GlassFish 3 for your application servers as shown in the picture below:
+2. Switch to the Java tab and pick GlassFish within the application servers section as shown in the picture below:

-Then you can upload the Java application WAR package and deploy it to the environment.
-You can open Glassfish admin page from jelastic dashboard:
+4. Now you can upload the Java application WAR package and deploy it to the environment.

-- If you have Public IP attached the default GlassFish admin panel port (4848) can be changed in domain.xml configuration file (server folder) by adding the following string:
+- If you have Public IP attached to application server node, the default GlassFish admin panel port (4848) can be changed in /opt/glassfish3/glassfish/domains/domain1/config/domain.xml configuration file (a server shortcut in Favorites) by adding the following string:

 - Glassfish Derby Internal database in Jelastic is switched off by default in order to decrease the resource consumption.